mattsams89/shiny-vertical-jump/README.md

 Once your trial is selected correctly, a quick glance at the bottom plot and plots on the right will tell you whether the app recognized the jump type correctly.
 I rather arbitrarily chose a 250N difference between quiet standing and minimum force prior to peak force as the delineation between SJ and CMJ.
 That worked well with athletes ranging from 65kg - 110kg, but it may not work as well for smaller athletes.

-**NEW**

-Because this wasn't very clear in the last version of the app, pay special attention to the "Jump Start Location" and "Check Inverse Threshold?" inputs.
+Because this wasn't very clear in earlier versions of the app, pay special attention to the "Jump Start Location" and "Check Inverse Threshold?" inputs.
 By default, they're set to "5SD - BW" and "Yes."
 Briefly, these determine how the app defines the jump start.
 As you can see in some of the example trials, the athletes produced a pre-SJ countermovement or a slight uptick in their force prior to performing a CMJ.
 In either case, we've missed the *true* jump start location.
 Setting the Inverse Threshold to Yes causes the app to look back 100ms to see if the trial violates the "inverse threshold," or body weight +/- 5*SD.
 If it does, the app steps back to the last point before the athlete broke the inverse threshold.

 From there, the jump start is affected by the Jump Start Location input.
 The default (5SD - BW) finds the first point the force-time curve returns to body weight, while (5SD - 30ms) steps back an arbitrary 30ms (in line with some of the recommendations that are out there).
 I have found 5SD - BW isn't always perfect so I may change "body weight" to mean +/- 1SD of body weight, but have no concrete plans right now.